cultuurnet/cucumber-http/README.md

   steps %Q{
-    Given I am using the UDB3 development environment And I am authorized as user "centraal_beheerder" And I send and accept JSON
+    Given I am using the UDB3 development environment And I am authorized as user "centraal_beheerder" And I send and accept "application/json"
      When I set the JSON request payload to:
        """
        {"mainLanguage":"nl","website":"https://www.#{name}.be","name":"#{name}","contact":[]}